urilivshits/pageinference/.user/queries.md

 Format for recording queries:
 "This is an example of a user query.
 It shows how queries should be formatted in this document with the query text in quotes."
 -->

+"reindex the repo and update artifacts. follow @rules.mdc"